Shlump9106/CFBPredictor/README.md

 # How to run each group member's code
 ## John Heibel's Code
 All of John Heibel's code is located within ./neural_net.py.
-To train a new model and evaluate on the test set, cd into /neural_net and run python neural_net.py.
+To train a new model and evaluate on the test set, simply clone the repository, cd into ./neural_net and run python neural_net.py.
 This will train a new model in accordance to the files and hyperparamater constants at the top of the file.
 A new csv file will be generated containing the results of compute_evaluation_metrics.py after every epoch.
+This runs on CPU and does not require GPU acceleration.

 ## Orion Baker's Code